jbcodeforce/big-data-tenant-analytics/docs/index.md

 # Big Data SaaS Management Demonstration

 !!!
 Update
-    12/23/2022
+    12/28/2022

 ## Introduction

 As an ISV delivering Big Data platform for their on-premises customers, AnyCompany wants to move to a SaaS model.
 They designed a new architecture with multi-tenant support.
-They selected a bridge pattern to support their different customer's requirements:
+They selected the multi-tebancy 'bridge' pattern to support their different customer's requirements:

 ![](./diagrams/saas-tenant-patterns.drawio.png)

 **Figure 1: Multi-tenant patterns**

-The bridge pattern means some customers will run their big data workload on a shared cluster, while others will be fully isolated at the cluster level.
-A fully isolated solution will be with the Silo pattern, where customers run on their own account and get a copy of the SaaS vendor software stack.
-On the right side the Pool pattern is mostly use for tutorial, getting started with the SaaS product, where all tenants are in the same cluster resources.
+The **Bridge** pattern means some customers will run their big data workload on a shared cluster, while others will be fully isolated at the cluster level.
+A fully isolated solution will be with the **Silo** pattern, where customers run on their own account and get a copy of the SaaS vendor software stack.
+On the right side the **Pool** pattern is mostly used during product evalutio, tutorial, getting started with the SaaS product, where all the tenants are in the same cluster resource.
 Even in pool or bridge pattern the data are isolated.

 The current AnyCompany's software stack for the big data processing looks as in the figure below: